stebunovd/blog/content/on-estimates/index.md

 ---
 title: On Estimates
 description: Since we began developing software, we’ve looked for ways to reliably estimate our development time.
-Now, some 60+ years later, we've gotten no better at it
+Now, some 60+ years later, we've gotten no better at it.
 date: 2020-05-26T12:05:00+0300
 slug: on-estimates
 ---